sicordero/sicordero.github.io/content/_index.md

       title: '📚 My Research & Background'
       subtitle: ''
       text: |-
-        "People are like gems, right?
-They have facets to them and some of them only get exposed within certain relationships." - Brennan Lee Mulligan
+        "<i>People are like gems, right?
+They have facets to them and some of them only get exposed within certain relationships.</i>"   - Brennan Lee Mulligan

         There's more than one way to look at a problem.
-Risk management is a large compontent to being solution oriented.

-        With my multi-faceted background, I look forward to new challenges and enjoy resolving puzzles.
-Interdisciplinary project management uses most of the skills in my toolbox and allows me to stretch into new frontiers.
-I know my flexible skillsets can be molded to support a required task at hand, without becoming overly specialized.
+My multi-faceted background allows me to be solution oriented and develop quick risk management plans.
+I enjoy interdisciplinary project management and showcasing my flexible skillsets.

-        Currently, I'm facinated with expanding the ways geospatial and geophysical data is visualized and interpreted.
+        Currently, I'm interested in expanding the ways geospatial and geophysical data is visualized and interpreted.
 As Project Manager and Lead Radar Consultant for the [Visualizing Ice Sheets in Extended Reality](https://pgg.ldeo.columbia.edu/projects/viser) Project, I find myself in a unique situation where I struggle to balance the objectivity of management and the passion of an invested stakeholder.

         Please reach out to collaborate 😃
     design: